ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Pubsub

-Publish-Subscribe (Pubsub) is an experimental feature in IPFS.
-Publishers send messages classified by topic or content and Subscribers receive only the messages they are interested in.
+Publish-subscribe (Pubsub) is an experimental feature in IPFS.
+Publishers send messages classified by topic or content, and subscribers receive only the messages they are interested in.
 [More about Pubsub](https://blog.ipfs.io/25-pubsub/)

 ## Q